Open-Concept Home Design | How to Design Flexible Spaces

 Consistent color palette & design elements

-Using a cohesive color scheme or story throughout the space helps create flow.
-This doesn’t mean every area has to be identical—rather, select complementary hues and textures that tie the rooms together.
-You can also choose a neutral foundation (white, beige, gray) to accent with pops of color in furniture, art, or accessories.
-Wood tones are also ideal for maintaining a rustic or farmhouse scheme.
+Using a cohesive color scheme throughout the space helps create flow.
+This doesn't mean every area has to be identical — rather, select complementary hues and textures that tie the rooms together.
+Choose a neutral foundation (white, beige, gray) to accent with pops of color in furniture, art, or accessories.
+Repeating common design elements — metal finishes on hardware, wood tones, coordinated textiles — also reinforces continuity.

 Balance open and closed storage

-While open shelving enhances an airy feel, too much open storage can make a space look cluttered, creating a sense of visual busyness.
+While open shelving enhances an airy feel, too much open storage can make a space look cluttered.
 Balance it with closed cabinets, decorative baskets, or sliding barn doors in built-in storage areas to maintain a clean, streamlined look.

 Bringing everything together

-If you’re remodeling your current space or planning a new build, consider incorporating a sliding barn door to add both style and practicality.
-It’s a simple yet impactful way to enhance privacy when needed—without sacrificing the openness and flow that make modern homes so appealing.
-For more insights into interior design and creative ways to use barn doors, check out our blog today
+If you're remodeling your current space or planning a new build, consider incorporating a sliding barn door to add both style and practicality.
+It's a simple yet impactful way to enhance privacy when needed — without sacrificing the openness and flow that make modern homes so appealing.
+Ready to add a sliding barn door to your open-concept space?
+Email us at info@thebarndoorhardwarestore.com with your opening width and available wall clearance on each side — we'll confirm the right configuration and hardware before you order.
+Available 7 days a week.

 Leave a comment